 I hope you found these tips helpful to get some great waterfall shots on your next outing.
 Please share your thoughts, questions and images in the comments section below.

 Nicole S. Young is a professional photographer and author living in Portland, Oregon, USA.
 She specializes in food, landscape, underwater, and travel photography.
 Nicole also operates the Nicolesy Store where she creates books, presets, and tutorials on photography.
-You can find Nicole on her blog, Instagram, and see more of her products in the Nicolesy Store.
+You can find Nicole on her blog or her Instagram.